AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 After storage is initialized, the [authorization flow specified above](#authorizing-token-spends) is checked.
 Then the sender's public balance and the `total_supply` are updated and saved to storage.

 #include_code burn_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `finalize_mint_to_private`

+This public function finalizes a transfer that has been set up by a call to `prepare_transfer_to_private` by reducing the public balance of the associated account and emitting the note for the intended recipient.

+#include_code finalize_mint_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

+#### `finalize_transfer_to_private`

+Similar to `finalize_mint_to_private`, this public function finalizes a transfer that has been set up by a call to `prepare_transfer_to_private` by reducing the public balance of the associated account and emitting the note for the intended recipient.

+#include_code finalize_transfer_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 ### Private function implementations